MaxwellVolz/maxwellvolz.github.io/_posts/2020-6-13-Auto-Chess-How-to-Play.md

 The game begins with a single choice of 5 units.

-You choose a piece by clicking on it and it will be added to your bench.
+You choose a piece by clicking on it.
+The piece will be added to your bench.

 ![InGameScreenshot]({{ site.baseurl }}/images/autochess/1.png)